cockroachdb/docs/src/current/cockroachcloud/connect-to-your-cluster.md

 {% include cockroachcloud/filter-tabs/crdb-cloud-connection.md %}

-This page shows you how to connect to your CockroachDB {{ site.data.products.dedicated }} cluster.
+This page shows you how to connect to your CockroachDB {{ site.data.products.standard }} cluster.
 This includes the administrative task of configuring allowed networks to support SQL client connections, as well as the steps for connecting to the cluster with CockroachDB's [built-in SQL client](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/cockroach-sql).

 ## Before you start